BlackRooks/BlackRooks/README.md

 - My pen name and username are BlackRooks.
+Official Name: Piyaporn Srimanta NickName: Yoyo
 - I'm like gaming,reading, badminton, music, film photography and art.
-- 🌱 I’m currently studying computer science first year.
+- 🌱 I’m currently studying computer science at NTU.
-- I have an obsession with bubble tea, milk tea and mogu mog and SimplyOtaku.
+- I have an obsession with bubble tea, milk tea and SimplyOtaku.

 <!---